-It can cause other symptoms like muscle spasms, abdominal pain, primary dysmenorrhea, anxiety-related heart palpitations, heavy bleeding, short painful periods, long painful periods, and periods cycles that have different lengths.
+It can cause other symptoms like muscle spasms, abdominal pain, primary dysmenorrhea, anxiety-related heart palpitations, heavy bleeding, and when it comes to pain with periods – short painful periods and long painful periods, and periods cycles that have different lengths.

 Adenomyosis differs from endometriosis in that it affects the uterus rather than the other organs even though it is also accompanied by cramps, and heavy period bleeding.
-Uterus affected by adenomyosis may be enlarged, and period pain can last throughout the period.
+The uterus affected by adenomyosis may be enlarged, and pain with periods can last throughout the period.

 Many people wrongly think that adenomyosis is endometriosis in the uterus, it is a separate condition.

-The formal diagnosis can be long and complicated.
-To diagnose endometriosis, a doctor will likely perform a physical exam, ask questions about period pain, may offer imaging tests, and should order laparoscopy (a minimally invasive surgical procedure).
+When it comes to women’s health and endo, the formal diagnosis can be long and complicated.
+To diagnose endometriosis, a doctor will likely perform a physical exam, ask questions about pain during periods, may offer imaging tests, and should order laparoscopy (a minimally invasive surgical procedure).

-Cramping is normal, but it’s important to remember that period pain is common and usually not a sign of anything serious, but if your wife’s period pain persists or worsens over time, it isn’t normal and it may be worth talking to her doctor about endometriosis symptoms and potential treatments.
+Cramping is normal, but it’s important to remember that painful periods are common and usually not a sign of anything serious, but if your wife’s chronic pain persists or worsens over time, it isn’t normal and it may be worth talking to her doctor about endometriosis symptoms and potential treatments.

 Apart from medication that can help when all of your wife’s muscles in her pelvis hurt, she should think of a holistic approach to treatment such as using a heating pad on the painful lower abdomen area of the body to relieve symptoms.